Fully-Connected Spatial-Temporal Graph for Multivariate Time-Series Data: Related Work

 While these methodologies have greatly advanced MTS analysis, they overlooked the spatial dependency within MTS data which originates from its multi-source nature, i.e., signals are collected from multiple sensors.
 The dependency represents the spatial correlations between these sensors, which play important roles in fully modelling MTS data.
 For instance, in a scenario involving machine status detection, a temperature sensor's readings would correlate with those of a fan speed sensor.
 Overlooking the spatial dependency restricts the ability to fully model MTS data, resulting in limited performance when learning effective representations.

 \paragraph{GNN for MTS data}

 In recent years, a growing number of researchers have recognized the significance of incorporating spatial dependencies into the learning of MTS data representations \cite{jin2023survey}.
 To achieve that, a common approach is to leverage GNN, generally involving the combination of GNN with other temporal encoders, such as 1D-CNN, to capture the spatial dependency and temporal dependency respectively \cite{ijcai2020-184,9280401,deng2021graph,wang2023multivariate,wu2020connecting,shao2022pre,yu2017spatio}.
 For example, HierCorrPool \cite{wang2023multivariate} designed sequential graphs and adopted CNN to capture temporal dependency within these graphs.
 Subsequently, GNNs were utilized to capture the spatial dependencies between sensors within each graph.
 GraphSleepNet \cite{ijcai2020-184} also introduced sequential graphs and designed a CNN-GNN encoder to capture ST dependencies within MTS data for sleep stage classification.
 HAGCN \cite{LI2021107878} employed LSTM to extract temporal features, which were then used to construct graphs that were further processed by GNN.
 These researchers have made significant contributions by leveraging GNN to capture spatial dependencies within MTS data.
 However, as previously discussed, their approaches suffer from limitations in graph construction and graph convolution, preventing them from explicitly considering the correlations between DEDT.
 This limitation hinders their ability to comprehensively model ST dependencies within MTS data, ultimately impacting their performance in learning effective representations.
+Similar challenges have been addressed in domains with available graph data, such as traffic and human skeleton graphs \cite{tan2023learning,song2020spatial}.
+However, these works typically deal with graph data containing attributed nodes.
+In contrast, our focus is on MTS data, where each sensor corresponds to an unattributed node, featuring only time-series signals.
+This distinction poses challenges when attempting to directly apply existing works designed for attributed graphs.

 To address the limitation in existing approaches and comprehensively model ST dependencies within MTS data, we introduce FC-STGNN, a novel framework designed to enhance representation learning for MTS data.